If you're a course creator interested in creating an online course, you may be wondering about the costs to develop an online course.

 Online Course Platform Costs

-Once you have your content, you'll need your online learning platform selected and there's a cost for that too.
+Once you have your content, you'll need your learning management system selected and there's a cost for that too.
 So course development costs are not the only costs you'll have.
 You may wind up using a cloud LMS like Teachable or Thinkific or hosting your own platform with a WordPress LMS plugin like LearnDash or LifterLMS.
 Marketing your online course also has additional costs.